How to reach

 History

 Forte Stella is an imposing fortification, characterized by the presence of two fortresses, one external and one internal.
 The fortification was built by the Spanish in the second half of the sixteenth century.
-When the area became part of the 'Stato dei Presidi' (State of the Garrisons), within which it was one of the strategic points of the defensive system, it could visually communicate with the Avvoltore Tower to the west, with the Rocca Aldobrandesca of Porto Ercole, and even with the Tower of San Pancrazio on the Ansedonia promontory to the east.
-The site was previously occupied by Forte Sant'Ippolito, probably built on a project by the military engineer Francesco di Giorgio Martini, who already represented one of the cornerstones of the defensive system of the Argentario promontory: part of it was included in the central part of the new fortification.
+When the area became part of the 'Stato dei Presidi', within which it was one of the strategic points of the defensive system, it could visually communicate with the Avvoltore Tower to the west, with the Rocca Aldobrandesca of Porto Ercole, and even with the Tower of San Pancrazio on the Ansedonia promontory to the east.
+The site was previously occupied by Forte Sant'Ippolito, probably built on a project by the military engineer Francesco di Giorgio Martini, who already represented one of the cornerstones of the defensive system of the Argentario promontory; part of it was included in the core of the new fortification.

 The area is surrounded by a quadrangular external fort, with a pentagonal bastion that encloses each of the four corners of the perimeter.
 Externally, there was also a system of ditches that made access even more protected and safe.
 To overcome the external fortress, it is necessary to follow a long ramp that leads up to the door that opens on the north-eastern side of the external wall curtain.